Interpreting seasonal and interannual Hadley cell descending edge migrations via the cell-mean Rossby number: Introduction

 \section{Introduction}

 Descent in the poleward branches of the time-mean, zonal-mean Hadley cells promotes aridity in the subtropics, fundamentally shaping Earth's hydrological cycle.
 How far this descent spans poleward, and why, motivated foundational studies of Earth's general circulation \citep{halley_historical_1686,hadley_concerning_1735,ferrel_essay_1856} and remains actively investigated.
 In both hemispheres it contracts equatorward in winter to spring and expands poleward in summer to autumn; interannually it tends to contract equatorward in the warm, El Ni\~no phase of the El Ni\~no Southern Oscillation (ENSO) and to expand poleward in the cool, \lanina/ phase, though more reliably for the Southern Hemisphere (SH) than the Northern Hemisphere (NH) \citep{caballero_role_2007,lu_response_2008,tandon_understanding_2013,zurita-gotor_coupled_2018,seo_what_2023}.
-Here, we show that a simple theory captures these seasonal and interannual migrations in reanalysis data and is likely applicable in other contexts, such as the cell's poleward expansion under global warming \citep[\eg/][]{vallis_response_2015,chemke_exploiting_2019,staten_tropical_2020}.
+Here, we show that a simple theory captures these seasonal and interannual migrations in reanalysis data fairly well and is likely applicable in other contexts, such as the cells' poleward expansion under global warming \citep[\eg/][]{vallis_response_2015,chemke_exploiting_2019,staten_tropical_2020}.

 Dynamically, each hemisphere's poleward Hadley cell edge demarcates the transition between the extratropics, which are strongly influenced by large-scale baroclinic eddies, and the tropics where those baroclinic eddies are much less prevalent \citep{showman_atmospheric_2014}---making it natural to link the edge's location to where baroclinic instability first sets in \citep{held_general_2000,kang_expansion_2012,hill_theory_2022,peles_estimating_2023}.
 In the influential model introduced by \citet{held_general_2000}, this is determined by where the upper-layer westerlies of the Hadley cells exceed the critical speed for baroclinic instability according to a simple, two-layer, quasi-geostrophic model.
-On a given planet, the two terms that can affect this critical zonal wind field are the tropopause height and the static stability, and prior studies have affirmed the predominance of the static stability in warming-induced Hadley cell expansion \citep[\eg/][]{chemke_exploiting_2019}.
+On a given planet with fixed gravitational constant, planetary radius, and planetary rotation rate, the two terms that can change this critical zonal wind field are the tropopause height and the static stability, and prior studies have affirmed the predominance of the subtropical static stability in warming-induced Hadley cell expansion \citep[\eg/][]{chemke_exploiting_2019}.